High-dimensional separability for one- and few-shot learning: Postclassical Data

 The definition of the postclassical data world needs one more comment.
-The inequalities (\ref{DonohoPost}), (\ref{logarithmicPost}) used the number of attributes as the equivalent of the dimension of the data space.
+The inequalities (\ref{DonohoPost}) and (\ref{logarithmicPost}) used the number of attributes as the equivalent of the dimension of the data space.
 Behind this approach is the hypothesis that there is no strong dependency between attributes.
 In the real situations, the data dimensionality can be much less that the number of attributes, for example, in the case of the strong multicollinearity.
 If, say, the data are located along a straight line then for most approaches the dimension of the dataset is 1 and the value of $d$ does not matter.
 Therefore, the definition (\ref{logarithmicPost}) of the postclassical world needs to be modified further with the dimension of the dataset, $\dim(DataSet)$ instead of $d$:

 There are many various definitions of data dimensionality, see a brief review in \cite{Camastra2003,Bac2020}.
-For all of them, we can assume that $\dim(DataSet)<N$ and $\dim(DataSet)\leq d$ (see Fig.~\ref{Fig:Post}b).
+For all of them, we can assume that $\dim(DataSet)<N$ and $\dim(DataSet)\leq d$ (see \mbox{Figure~\ref{Fig:Post}b}).
+It may happen that the intrinsic dimensionality of the datasets is surprisingly low and variables have hidden interdependencies.
+The structure of multidimensional data point clouds can have globally complicated organisation which is sometimes difficult to represent with regular mathematical objects (such as manifolds) \cite{Bac2020, Albergante2020}.

-The post-classical world effects include blessing and curse of dimensionality.
-Both these blessing and curse are based on the concentration of measure phenomena \cite{GianMilman2000, Gromov2003, Ledoux2005, Vershynin2018} and are, in that sense, two sides of the same coin \cite{GorbMakTyuk2019,GorbMakTyuk2020}.
+The postclassical world effects include the blessing and curse of dimensionality.
+The blessing and curse are based on the concentration of measure phenomena \cite{GianMilman2000, Gromov2003, Ledoux2005, Vershynin2018} and are, in that sense, two sides of the same coin \cite{GorbMakTyuk2019,GorbMakTyuk2020}.